BaconScriptsPartner/Mew/README.md

 Tab:AddButton({
 	Name = "Godmode 🧘",
 	Callback = function()
---[[
-	WARNING: Heads up!
-This script has not been verified by ScriptBlox.
-Use at your own risk!
-]]
 for i,v in next, game:GetService("Players").LocalPlayer.Character:GetDescendants() do
 if v:IsA("BasePart") and v.Name ~="HumanoidRootPart" then
 game:GetService("RunService").Heartbeat:connect(function()